The beginning of historious

 Can’t Claude Code and Codex do this on their own?

 To some degree, yes!
 But their incentives are not our incentives.
 While the Claude Code and Codex apps do have inbuilt search that lets them search over their own chats, as of this writing they are not particularly serious about it.
-Worse, they definitely won’t let you search across platforms: Anthropic wants to keep you in Anthropistan and OpenAI in GPTopia, and neither is very comfortable facing the elephant in the room (that your work is probably distributed across other platforms).
+Worse, they definitely won’t let you search across platforms: Anthropic wants to keep you in Anthropistan and OpenAI in GPTopia, and neither is showing much inclination to work towards cross-ecosystem interoperability, which is unpleasant if you’re like me and your work is distributed across both platforms.

 Technical Goodness

 Historious is very much a “vibe engineered” project, but that doesn’t mean there isn’t a lot of cool technical stuff happening under the hood.
 Everything uses a normalized jsonl based event format and content addressed storage semantics.
 That’s jargon-y, but basically means that you don’t get duplicates.
-Every event from every coding agent gets stored under it’s own unique hash, so you can sync all your sessions from all your machines and they will all get stored exactly one time.
-And it’s transport agnostic: so if you can figure out how to get your machines to talk to each other you can shuttle sessions back and forth between the two machine’s respective historious databases.
-Currently SSH is the most fleshed out transport layer but HTTP also works so effectively if you have network connectivity you can remotely search one historious instance from another machine and sync your history between your machines.
+Every event from every coding agent gets stored under its own unique hash, so you can sync all your sessions from all your machines and they will all get stored exactly one time.
+And it’s transport agnostic: so if you can get a network connection established between your machines you can shuttle sessions back and forth between the two machine’s respective historious databases.
+Currently SSH is the most well tested transport layer for this, but you could also use HTTP or anything else that can stream data.

 The reason for this is that the historious cli is just the first instantiation of what I hope will be a much larger product.
-I want this thing to be one head of a multi-headed hydra for all my agent data.
-Because in recent years that data is basically becoming a record of everything I’ve done and thought about seriously recently.
-That means it’s both extremely valuable and also quite sensitive.
+The dream is that this thing will become one head of a multi-headed hydra for all my agent data.
+In the last few years the traces in that data are becoming the most authoritative record of everything I’ve worked on or thought about seriously, making it both extremely valuable (to me) and extremely sensitive.
 I want full control over who has a copy of it.
 But I also want the ability to make good use of it!